jamesr1775/gamer-gifts-elixir/README.md

 15. Your app should be ready for deployment now so click on Deploy button on the your heroku app page.
 16. Enable automatic deployment so new changes get deployed automatically.

+## Issues
+- It was difficult to get license free images that are related to the store I wanted to build so I had to make do with what I could find.
+Some of the images might be a little distorted as they vary in size alot.
+If this store was real I would take my own images and make sure they are all uniform size to prevent this.

 ## Credits
 ### Media
 - [Free Logo Design](https://www.freelogodesign.org/)   -   Created the Company logo.